-1. The Mystery Behind Wall-Staring
+1. The Mystery Behind Staring At Walls

 Your cat isn’t losing their mind when fixating on that seemingly empty wall.
 They’re actually detecting tiny insects, dust particles, or even subtle shadows that our human eyes simply cannot perceive.